mvadari/xrpl-docs/Atomic.md

 This was deemed unnecessary.
 If you have a need for this, please provide example use-cases.

-### A.12: What if I want the `Atomic` inner transaction accounts to handle their own fees?
+### A.12: What if I want the `Batch` inner transaction accounts to handle their own fees?

 That is not supported in this version of the spec, as it is cleaner to just have one account pay the fee.
 This also allows fee escalation to be calculated on the total cost of the transaction, instead of just on the overhead.